About City Hall

 City Hall is home to Brisbane’s civic, community, artistic and social life and has hosted many famous guests including The Rolling Stones and Queen Elizabeth II.

 The Queensland Heritage Register and the National Trust of Queensland list City Hall as a 'culturally, historically and architecturally significant building'.
-The building also features on Council's own Heritage Register.
+The building also features on Council's own Local Heritage Places online.

 City Hall closed its doors in January 2010 for restoration and repair and re-opened to the public on 6 April 2013.